iPlumb3r/EcosystemMapping/ReadMe.md

 Mantra
 -
 The Intension is more important than the Extension
+(The reason why a thing is here is more important than the nature of this thing)

 Motivation
 -